On the Provable Performance Guarantee of Efficient Reasoning Models: Experiments

 \subsection{Setup}

-\paragraph{Large language models} In this study, we evaluate the PAC reasoning based on the Qwen3 series models~\citep{yang2025qwen3}.
-Specifically, we employ the ``Qwen3-4B-Thinking-2507'' as the thinking model and ``Qwen3-4B-Instruct-2507'' as the lower-performance nonthinking model.
-The sampling temperature and other hyperparameters for both LLMs are configured following the settings in the original paper.
-Details can be found in Appendix~\ref{sec:experimental_details}.
+\paragraph{Large language models} In this study, we evaluate the PAC reasoning based on the Qwen3 series models~\citep{yang2025qwen3} and Llama-3.1-8B–based models.
+Specifically, we employ the ``Qwen3-4B-Thinking-2507'' as the thinking model and ``Qwen3-4B-Instruct-2507'' as the non-thinking model.
+We also use the ``DeepSeek-R1-Distill-Llama-8B'' as the thinking model and ``Llama-3.1-8B-Instruct'' as the non-thinking model, and show the results in Appendix~\ref{app:exp_other_llm}.

-\paragraph{Uncertainty score} We adopt two complementary perspectives to quantify the uncertainty of $\tilde{y}$: a white-box score derived from model logits and a black-box score obtained from verbalized self-reports.
-We leverage token-level probabilities computed from the prediction logits~\citep{kwon2023efficient,zheng2024sglang} for the white-box score.
-Furthermore, we define the uncertainty score of $y_i$ as its average token probability~\citep{hao2023reasoning, huang2025look}, given by:
+\textbf{Uncertainty score} Our theoretical guarantees do not depend on the choice of uncertainty score.
+Here, we focus on two common uncertainty scores used in LLMs, the \textbf{logits-based score} and the \textbf{verbalized score}.
+The logits-based score is a white-box score from model logits.
+The verbalized score is a black-box score from self-reported confidence.
+For the white-box score, we use token-level probabilities from the prediction logits~\citep{kwon2023efficient,zheng2024sglang,zhou2025theoretical}.
+Specifically, we define the uncertainty score of $y_i$ as its average token probability~\citep{hao2023reasoning, huang2025look}:

 where $\mathbb{P}(y_{i,j} | y_{i,1}, \dots, y_{i,j-1}, x_i)$ is the conditional probability of token $y_{i,j}$.
-Moreover, we also consider verbalized uncertainty scores from nonthinking models~\citep{xiong2023can,tian2023just,yang2024verbalized}, where the model explicitly states its self-reported confidence.
+Moreover, we use verbalized uncertainty scores from non-thinking models~\citep{xiong2023can,tian2023just,yang2024verbalized,zhou2025theoretical}, where the model explicitly states its self-reported confidence.
 The verbalized uncertainty score is mainly applicable in black-box scenarios, where access to generation logits is restricted, especially in the case of closed-source LLMs.
-In this study, we report the average confidence over 10 trials, and the corresponding prompts are listed in Appendix~\ref{sec:experimental_details}.
+In this study, we report the average confidence over 10 trials, and the corresponding prompts are listed in Appendix~\ref{app:experimental_details}.